urschrei/OSTN02_PHF/README.md

 # Description
 A Rust Crate which provides fast lookup of [OSTN02 adjustments](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/surveying.html), for the conversion of ETRS89 grid coordinates to OSGB36.

-The crate provides base shifts.
+The **crate** provides *base shifts*.
 In order to obtain the actual shifts, divide each shift by `1000.`, then subtract the minimum Easting, Northing, and Height shift.
 All calculations should be carried out using double-precision floating point.

 Minimum Easting shift = `86.275`
 Minimum Northing shift = `-81.603`